rap2hpoutre/fast-excel/README.md

 (new FastExcel($invoices))->export('invoices.csv');
 ```

-Export only some attributes and choose columns name:
+Export only some attributes specifying columns names:

 ```php
 (new FastExcel(User::all()))->export('users.csv', function ($user) {